Kinahan gang leader arrested in Spain, National Crime Agency says

 The National Crime Agency said a second man had also been detained.

-A man named by the National Crime Agency (NCA) as a trusted member of the Kinahan organised crime gang has been arrested in Spain on firearms offences.
+A man described by the National Crime Agency (NCA) as a trusted member of the Kinahan organised crime gang has been arrested in Spain on firearms offences.

 His brother David was shot dead at the Regency Hotel in Dublin seven years ago.

+An NCA statement said: “Two men wanted by the NCA on suspicion of firearms offences have been arrested in Spain.

+“Liam Byrne, from Dublin, who is thought to be one of the most trusted members of the Kinahan organised crime group, was arrested on Sunday in Mallorca.”

-The NCA also said another suspected member of the Kinahan crime group was arrested by officers from the Spanish National Police last Tuesday at Malaga Airport while transiting from Dubai to Turkey.
+The NCA also said another suspected member of the Kinahan crime group, Jack Kavanagh, 22, from Tamworth, Staffordshire, was arrested by the Spanish National Police last Tuesday at Malaga Airport while transiting from Dubai to Turkey.

+Irish police have described the arrest of Byrne as a “particularly significant development” in attempts to dismantle the Kinahan organised crime group.

 The arrests follow an NCA intelligence-led investigation, supported by the Spanish National Police and Garda officers in Ireland.